 The history of options trading goes back to antiquity.
 According to Aristotle, the first known option trading was written by Thales (ca. 620-ca. 555 BC), a Greek philosopher, on the sale of an olive press.
 The Chicago Board Options Exchange (CBOE) established in 1973 is the first fully developed options trading market.
-This provided a method that made it possible for parties to consummate a transaction by organizing one-on-one negotiated transactions in such a way as to enable them to settle the difference without deliv-
+This provided a method that made it possible for parties to consummate a transaction by organizing one-on-one negotiated trans-